Schwenger/House-Of-Tweets/ISSUES.md

 ## Backend:

-- [Ben] Check precise color of GRÜNE again, they seem to have adapted their Corporate Identity slightly
 - [Ben] Adapt data structure for citizen user feedback queue, see README.
       Provide *short* messages.
 French message encouraged, not mandatory.